Light Dark

 Let’s delve right into that.

-Your insurance app’s interface should include features to help users make decisions that can provide an optimum experience.
+Your insurance app’s interface should include features to help users make decisions that can provide an optimal experience.
 Here’s what we mean.

 Assuming you own a goods-in-transit insurance app for eCommerce startups, you could add a feature that educates users with tips for transporting perishable items.